-What under our constitution areas or types of development, constitutes an impeachable offense?
+What under our constitution constitutes an impeachable offense?
 In our 184 years since the first Congress met, impeachments have been attempted 50 times, mostly against judges but once against a President.

 Sec.
 4 of Art.
-II of the Constitution says "The President, Vice President, and all civil officers of the United States shall be removed from office for ... treason, bribery, or other high crimes and misdemeanors.

-The Constitution further spells out the procedure -- charges must begin in the House. trials are before the Senate. where to convict requires a twothirds majority.
+II of the Constitution says "The President, Vice President, and all civil officers of the United States shall be removed from office for...treason, bribery, or other high crimes and misdemeanors.
+The Constitution further spells out the procedure--charges must begin in the House, trials are before the Senate, where to convict requires a twothirds majority.
 The big question is: What constitutes an impeachable offense?
 It is generally recognized that the writers of the Constitution had in mind a proven and definable violation of a criminal statute.
-To expand it beyond that would, experts maintain, be to engage in a form of "lynch law" tactics -which some people like but most Americans recoil against.
+To expand it beyond that would, experts maintain, be to engage in a form of "lynch law" tactics-- which some people like but

 Only once in our history--105 years ago--has a President been tried for impeachment.
-That was Andrew Johnson, who antagonized Congressmen, the northern press, the pulpit, and the Washington bureaucracy beern reconstruction bills and also vetoed an unconstitutional Tenure of Office Act.
+That was Andrew Johnson, who antagonized Congressmen, the northern press, the pulpit, and the Washington bureaucracy betion, provide security inspection cause he vetoed two anti-Southern reconstruction bills and also vetoed an unconstitutional Tenure of Office Act.
 The latter, passed by Congress in a wave of hysteria, forbade him to remove his Senate-confirmed appointees to office without the consent of the Senate.
 But the President went ahead and fired Edwin Stanton, his disloyal Secretary of War.
-That ignited ill-conceived demands for impeachment.
+That ignited ill-conceived demands for im-

 Clearly, firing Stanton was not an impeachable offense, but the wolf pack would not be denied.
-Impeachment charges were voted, and the Senate trial cleared the President.
+Impeachment charges were voted, and the Senate